1uvsicc/finalwork1/readme.md

-if there is no picture in my website,please refresh the page for several times then you will see my picture
+if there is no picture in my website,please refresh the page for several times then you will see my picture or wait for some time.